0%

 This is a better option if you’re putting in a smaller window, but since it will still require patching, filling, and trimming or the services of a contractor, this option may cancel out any savings from buying off the shelf.

-If you’re making the opening larger, you might have expensive adjustments to the load-bearing parts of the wall.
-In all, it’s best to have a professional review the situation and give you an estimate so that you can really compare numbers.
+In all, it’s best to have a professional review the situation and provide an estimate so you can really compare numbers.

-Before you place your order be sure to check out different manufacturers.
+Before you place your order, be sure to check out different manufacturers.
 A size, option, or shape that is non-standard at one company may be standard at another, says Jeffrey Lowinski, vice president for technology marketing at the Window & Door Manufacturers Association.

-When ordering custom windows, make sure you have them made with the energy efficiency and performance options best suited for your climate and region.
-Custom windows are generally available in the same materials as standard windows—vinyl, wood, aluminum, fiberglass, or composite—and with the same options, including coatings, gases, impact resistance, and light-transmittance values.
+Custom windows are generally available in the same materials as standard windows—vinyl, wood, aluminium, fibreglass, or composite—and with the same options, including coatings, gases, impact resistance, and light-transmittance values.

-Also, ask about the warranty: Most companies provide the same warranty on their custom windows as on their standard ones.
 The custom windows should also maintain the same performance ratings assigned by industry groups as the standard products.

 Also Read: The Construction Team: Managing the Building Process